Secrets of flying snakes revealed

 These unusual reptiles, which are found in rainforests in Southeast Asia, are able to fling themselves from trees and elegantly glide through the air.

-Scientists say that snakes radically alter their body shape to generate the aerodynamic forces needed to perform this feat.
+Scientists say that the serpents radically alter their body shape to generate the aerodynamic forces needed to perform this feat.

 The findings are published in the Journal of Experimental Biology.